panzerdp/dmitripavlutin.com/content/posts/058-classes-guide/index.md

 new User('Sansa Stark'); // throws Error
 ```

-The static field `User.#MAX_INSTANCES` determines the maximum number of allowed instances, while `User.#instances` static field counts the actual number of instances.
+The static field `User.#MAX_INSTANCES` sets the maximum number of allowed instances, while `User.#instances` static field counts the actual number of instances.

 These private static fields are accessible only within the `User` class.

 ## 4. Methods

-The fields hold the instance's data.
-But the ability to modify or access instance data is performed by special functions that are a part of the class: methods.
+The fields hold data.
+But the ability to modify data is performed by special functions that are a part of the class: methods.

 The JavaScript classes support both instance and static methods.

 ### 4.1 Instance methods

 Instance methods can access and modify instance data.
+Instance methods can call other instance methods, as well any static method.

 For example, let's define a method `getName()` that returns the name in the `User` class: